From A Military Spouse That Moves Every Three Years

 Some Good News About License Reciprocity

 For military spouses, there have been successful efforts to streamline the licensure process as part of active duty transfers.
 Most states now allow for a much closer version of reciprocity during the time that you are living in a state, as part of a military relocation.
 So, while it was extremely difficult and time-consuming for me to get licensed in California in 2009, it would be easy to do today.
-Also, the Association for Social Work Board has an initiative to increase license portability and improve the process across the country.
+Also, the Association for Social Work Board has the initiative to increase license portability and improve the process across the country.
 Click here to be part of the national effort to endorse social work practice portability.

 Jennifer Taylor, LCSW, RPT is an experienced child and family therapist and public speaker who specializes in trauma, ADHD, and conduct problems.
 Discover more about her diverse clinical background and family.
 Reach out to Jennifer with questions or comments by emailing at email@example.com